vj-presidio/specif-ai/ui/JIRA-README.md

-# Jira OAuth 2.0 Integration Guide for Specif AI
+# Jira OAuth 2.0 Integration Guide for Specifai

-This guide explains how to integrate the Specif AI solution with Jira using OAuth 2.0.
+This guide explains how to integrate the Specifai solution with Jira using OAuth 2.0.
 Follow these steps to create an OAuth app, configure permissions, and set up the integration.

 ## Step 1: Create an OAuth 2.0 Integration